joagr/TinyGP/README.md

 This closely follows Riccardo's java code, so that this rust version can easily be compared with the java version.
-I will do some variation on this, but as a separate fork.
+I will do some variation on this, but in a separate repo: <https://github.com/joagr/WeeGP>.

 Please see Riccardo's web page for an overview and usage notes.